 In your community:

 - Weve had much interest in a social platform to offer sharing and help.
-Please visit your Resident Portal (where you pay your rent), or, if your community offers it, your Mobile Doorman app to share and communicate with others in your building.
+Please visit your Resident Portal (where you pay your rent), to share and communicate with others in your building.
 We will get through this strong if we unite as communities.

 - Limit your maintenance requests to emergency only.